Why this exists

 My first pruning experiment (v2) used four code-focused calibration datasets: evol-codealpaca, BigCodeBench, SWE-bench, and xlam.
 Pure code data.
 The result: HumanEval+ at 72.0%, Toolcall at 44.0%, and MMLU at — two categories at 0.0%.

 Dead categories.
-The model could generate code, but it could not answer a general-knowledge question to save its life.
+The model could generate code, but it could not answer a general-knowledge question.
 The pruner had never seen general-knowledge tokens during scoring, so it had no way to know which experts mattered for those domains.
-Any expert that carried general-knowledge information was pruned or severely weakened.
+Any expert carrying general-knowledge information was pruned or severely weakened.

 For the v3 experiment, I switched to a 70/30 code-to-general mix.
 Same REAP algorithm.
 Same compression ratio.
 Just two general datasets added — 600 samples of MMLU and 600 samples of C4 — to a pool of 700 samples each from four code datasets.